 MoDOT's number one value is safety.
 The purpose of this measure is for everyone to arrive at work safely and return home the same way.
 This includes all the preparation necessary for a safe day including planning the jobs, Risk Based Assessment review, morning safety briefings and stretching.
-This measure focuses on improving three high risk areas: backing; slips, trips and falls; and sprains and strains.
+This measure focuses on improving three high risk areas: backing a motorized vehicle; slips, trips and falls; and sprains and strains.

-MoDOT had 21 backing incidents in the first quarter of 2020.
-While this is a 34% decrease from the same quarter in 2019, even one backing incident is too many.
+MoDOT had 48 backing incidents in the first two quarters of 2020.
+While this is a 24% decrease from the same time frame in 2019, even one backing incident is too many.
 Backing incidents can cause property damage, injuries and death.
-Improvement strategies include parking to avoid backing, good planning, always using a spotter, and doing a thorough check of the area.
-If you are alone, you may need to check the area multiple times as you back up.
+Improvement strategies include parking to avoid backing, good planning, always using a spotter and doing a thorough circle check of the area.

-There were 34 employees who received medical attention for slips, trips and falls during the first quarter which is a 28% decrease from the same quarter in 2019.
-Improvement strategies include being aware of surroundings and keeping work areas organized.
+There were 59 employees who received medical attention for slips, trips and falls during the first two quarters of 2020, which is a 21% decrease from the same time frame in 2019.
+Improvement strategies include being aware of surroundings, keeping work areas organized, looking out for each other by pointing out hazards on the job that may be hidden.

-During the first quarter 2020, 26 MoDOT employees received medical attention for sprains and strains.
-This is a 24% increase from the same quarter in 2019.
+During the first two quarters 2020, 48 of MoDOT employees received medical attention for sprains and strains.
+This is a 2% increase from the same time frame in 2019.
 Improvement strategies include morning and afternoon stretching, asking for help when lifting and using proper lifting technique.